 Ann didn't seem to be listening to him, or at least only halfheartedly.
 She looked instead like she was mentally wrestling with a teasing, groping reality that was too abominable to be true.
 Then, although tense as a bowstring, she turned and asked him with amazing calmness, "Jack, you told me on the ship that you've always enjoyed reading classic literature.
 How much of those works have you read?"

-"Quite a large fraction of them," Jack answered.
-"Reading and writing go hand in hand after all."
+"Quite a large fraction of them," Jack answered, even as his eyebrows lowered in puzzlement.
+"Reading and writing are things that go hand in hand after all."

 Strange question, he thought.
 And certainly a strange situation to ask it in.
 But she must just desperately want to focus her mind on something normal for a change.
 I certainly don't blame her.